Daniel Craig receives same royal honour as James Bond

 London: Daniel Craig has received the same honour as James Bond, the fictional British spy the actor played in five films.

-On Tuesday morning, Princess Anne awarded the 54-year-old star the Order of Saint Michael and Saint George, a British order of chivalry founded in 1818.
-It's the very recognition the fictional 007 character, created by Ian Fleming, received.
+On October 18, Princess Anne awarded the 54-year-old star the Order of Saint Michael and Saint George, a British order of chivalry founded in 1818.
+It's the very recognition the fictional 007 characters, created by Ian Fleming, received.

-The official 'Twitter' account of The Royal Family shared a photograph from the ceremony held at the Windsor Castle.
+The official 'Twitter' account of the royal family shared a photograph from the ceremony held at Windsor Castle.

 "We've been expecting you," the tweet reads.

-"The Princess Royal presents Daniel Craig with The Order of St Michael and St George the same honour held by his character James Bond in recognition of his outstanding contribution to film and theatre."
+It further stated, "The princess royal presents Daniel Craig with the Order of Saint Michael and Saint George, the same honour held by his character James Bond, in recognition of his outstanding contribution to film and theatre."

 In 2021, Craig was appointed honorary commander in the UK Royal Navy.
 Bond was also a member of the Royal Navy.

-Craig will next reprise his role of the detective Benoit Blanc in the "Glass Onion: A Knives Out Mystery".
+Craig will next reprise his role as the detective Benoit Blanc in 'Glass Onion: A Knives Out Mystery'.